Jul 1, 2024 • 12 min read

 A 2014 study found that exclusively breastfeeding for at least 3 months increased postpartum weight loss.
 The researchers found that women were more likely to return to their pre-pregnancy weight or less when exclusively breastfeeding for the first 3 months.

 Still, not every breastfeeding mom will experience weight loss from breastfeeding alone.
-To meet the increased energy demands of breastfeeding, your appetite will likely increase.
+Your appetite will likely increase to meet the increased energy demands of breastfeeding.

 Lowering your calories too much to lose weight could affect your milk supply.
 Some women find it’s easier to drop those last few pounds when their appetite goes back to normal after they are done breastfeeding.